gridsome/gridsome.org/docs/assets-scripts.md

 # Add External Scripts
 It is really easy to use any external javascript with gridsome.
 Being a Vue based framework any method of importing external scripts in vue works out of the box with Gridsome

-## Defining external depedencies Globally
+## Defining external dependencies Globally

 ### Using an external Vue Plugin
 To use any external vue plugin with gridsome.
 Just import the required plugin and pass the required plugin to Vue using the following function `Vue.use` inside your main.js file